simonjulianl/tp/docs/UserGuide.md

 * `START_TIME` must be **strictly less** than `END_TIME`.

-* Partial overlap activity is still considered as conflicting activity.
+* Activities with partially overlapping times are still considered as conflicting activities.

 </div>